 The partners will draw up written memorandum of association, which, according to the law, must include the company name, domicile in Finland, line of business and partners.

 The articles for a limited partnership must also mention the active and silent partners, as well as the value of each silent partner's contribution in euros.

 After signing the memorandum of association, the company should be registered with the Trade Register and the Tax Administration.
-The company should be registered in the Trade Register through the YTJ service with the Y2 form within three months of signing the memorandum of association.
+A notification should be submitted to the Trade Register using form Y2.
 A personal information form must also be completed.
-The memorandum of association is attached to the notification.
+The memorandum of association must be attached to the notification.
 The registration must be completed within three months of signing the memorandum of association, otherwise the foundation becomes void.
-Registering a partnership costs €240.
+Registering a partnership costs €240 (2022).
+Check the current price at www.prh.fi/EN > Trade Register > Price list and payment instructions > Handling fees.